 Also, unlike the single fixed lens, variable lenses don’t need manual adjustments.
 This can help you to keep your focus on your work.
 Additionally, you will not hurt your neck by straining or constant adjusting.
 Although, the

 The best welding helmet should be lightweight.
 This is to reduce the chances of your neck being too strained when working.
 If you work for a long time with a heavy helmet, you will be too fatigued.
 This means you won’t give your best at work.
 Also, in the event you have to carry the helmet, it will weigh you down.

 Always choose a viewing size that best suits you.
 Most helmets have a viewing area ranging between 6 to 9 square inches.
 With this, don’t be too rigid.
 You should also consider the out of position situations to avoid hurting yourself when such instances occur.

-To wear your helmet for extended hours at work, you need utmost comfort.
-That means, you should look at things like padding, weight and bands.
+To wear your helmet for extended hours at work, you need the utmost comfort.
+That means you should look at things like padding, weight, and bands.
 In terms of bands, you should look for a helmet with more than one band.
 This is to ensure that the weight spreads evenly on all bands.
 The use of a single band tends to concentrate all the weight on one position thus not comfortable.

 Additionally, the padding on the key touchpoints of a helmet offers great comfort.
 The padding layer should also be thick and not too slim.
 Critical areas to cushion included the back of the neck and the brow.

 You need every extra feature that can help you maximize productivity.
 For instance, a helmet with many sensors is advisable for a professional welder.
 Two sensors can work fine but will not produce the same results.